To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 If the funder name cannot be matched in ROR or the Open Funder Registry, you may submit funder_name only, and the funding body will be reviewed and considered for addition to the official Registry.
 Until it is added to the Registry, the deposit will not be considered a valid funding record and will not appear in funding search or the REST API.

-As demonstrated in Example 3 below, items with several award numbers associated with a single funding organization should be grouped together by enclosing the funder_name, funder_identifier, and award_number(s) within a fundgroup assertion.
+As demonstrated in Example 3 below, items with several award numbers associated with a single funding organisation should be grouped together by enclosing the funder_name, funder_identifier, and award_number(s) within a fundgroup assertion.

 Some rules will be enforced by the deposit logic, including: